hgmnz/flyinghopmachine/source/_posts/2015-06-14-what-in-the-world-is-that-off-flavor.markdown

 title: "What in The World is That Off-flavor?"
 date: 2015-06-14
 comments: true
-categories: science brewing water
+categories: [science, brewing, water]
 ---

 After a couple of years brewing I came across one of the biggest difficulties in my brewing to date.
 A bold, in your face, undeniable off-flavor had plagued my (home) brewhouse.
-The flavor was medicinal, plastic-like, pool-like and very very overruling.
+The flavor was medicinal, plastic-like, pool-like and very completely overruling.
 I lost three 5 gallon batches of homebrew, and this is the story of my quest to find out what was the cause.

 <!--more-->